kriszyp/alkali/README.md

 ### Alkali Element Exports

 Several additional exports are available from alkali for working with elements.
-These include two methods that can be added to HTMLElement prototype to easily add elements to existing elements, using Alkali constructors and variables.
+These include two methods that can be added to `HTMLElement.prototype` to easily add elements to existing elements, using Alkali constructors and variables.

 When added to elements their API is:
 * `parentElement.append(...elementArguments)` - This appends new child elements to the parent element using standard alkali arguments for children (constructors, variables, elements, etc.).